Kia Borrego Lost Car Key Replacement – All the Information You Need to Get a New Kia Borrego Key. Tips, Costs, Your Options, and More.

 The type of battery you need is a CR-2032.
 The average price for these batteries is about $5.

 Also, you can find it at Home Depot, Walmart, AutoZone, etc.

-Here is some general information for Kia Borrego key fob battery:
+Here is some general information about the Kia Borrego key fob battery:

 Type of battery: CR-2032 lithium